The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 Symptoms or Causes

-White fluffy patches on the fish’s body, head, and around the mouth.
+White fluffy growths on the fish’s body, mouth, and head.

 Suggested Action